Everything We Know About the ‘Buffy the Vampire Slayer’ Reboot

 Sarah Michelle Gellar Credit: DFree/Shutterstock

-It’s still too soon for casting opportunities as the reboot is in the early stages of its development cycle.
+Stay tuned for more updates as the reboot is still rounding out its cast.
 As Gellar said in her post, “This has been a long process, and it’s not over yet.
 I promise you, we will only make this show if we know we can do it right.”
 As a result of that deliberation, the pilot has yet to be officially ordered.

 In the meantime, be sure to check out our main casting page to keep your résumé fresh.
 Also, while you’re waiting for news about opportunities on the “Buffy the Vampire Slayer” reboot, check out these similar projects: